richardjennings/pygo/README.md

 ## Conclusion

-Not easily achievable on OSX.
+A fully static binary does not look easily achievable on OSX.

+### And then

+Can we include python-embed statically ?